 Birthplace: Spitalfields, London, United Kingdom

-Reinhard Tristan Eugen Heydrich was a high-ranking German Nazi official during World War II, and one of the main architects of the Holocaust.
-He was SS-Obergruppenführer and General der Polizei, chief of the Reich Main Security Office and Stellvertretender Reichsprotektor of Bohemia and Moravia.
-Heydrich served as president of the ICPC and chaired the January 1942 Wannsee Conference, which formalised plans for the "final solution to the Jewish Question"—the deportation and genocide of all Jews in German-occupied territory.
-Historians regard him as the darkest figure within the Nazi elite; Adolf Hitler described him as "the man with the iron heart".
-He was the founding head of the ...more on Wikipedia
+Reinhard Tristan Eugen Heydrich (; German: [ˈʁaɪnhaʁt ˈtʁɪstan ˈɔʏɡn̩ ˈhaɪdʁɪç] (listen); 7 March 1904 – 4 June 1942) was a high-ranking German SS and police official during the Nazi era and a main architect of the Holocaust.
+He was chief of the Reich Main Security Office (including the Gestapo, Kripo, and SD).
+He was also Stellvertretender Reichsprotektor (Deputy/Acting Reich-Protector) of Bohemia and Moravia.
+He served as president of the International Criminal Police Commission (ICPC, later known as Interpol) and chaired the January 1942 Wannsee Conference which formalised plans for the "Final Solution to the Jewish Question"—the deportation and genocide of all Jews in German-occupied ...more on Wikipedia

 Age: Dec. at 38 (1904-1942)